RedPRL/cooltt/doc/ic-design.md

-   - my temptation right now is to only define elaboration when identifiers are unique, that is to say if you have two units named `Nat`, that's an elaboration error. i'll try to reflect this in the judgemental structure below;i think this is in line with the `decls ok` judgement from the TILT paper that rules out irritating ambiguities about names of things.
+   - my temptation right now is to only define elaboration when identifiers are unique, that is to say if you have two units named `Nat`, that's an elaboration error. i'll try to reflect this in the judgemental structure below;i think this is in line with the `decs ok` judgement from the TILT paper that rules out irritating ambiguities about names of things.

 1. what is the output of checking that is cached? how do you compare those things for equality?
    - as a first cut i think you can read this off from the elaborator,
      ```
      elaborate_typed_term : string ->   //the identifier
          ConcreteSyntaxData.cell list -> // args from the parse tree